-The law allows animal control or other safety officers to use force to rescue an animal from a confined vehicle if the officer makes a determination that the animal is in danger of physical injury or death.
+The law allows animal control or other safety officers to use force to rescue an animal from a confined vehicle if the officer decides that the animal is in danger of physical injury or death.

 If you find yourself charged with cruelty to animals, you could face substantial penalties and have a criminal record stain your reputation.
 If you are facing animal cruelty charges, it is important to retain professional and experienced defense counsel as soon as possible.
-Contact AZ Defenders right away to schedule a free consultation and discuss your options and defense.
+Contact AZ Defenders at 480-456-6400 or online right away to schedule a free consultation and discuss your options and defense.